hanshaze/fish/README.md

 **Trading cryptocurrencies involves substantial risk of loss and is not suitable for every investor.
 The valuation of cryptocurrencies may fluctuate, and, as a result, you may lose more than your original investment.
 You should not invest money that you cannot afford to lose.**

-This bot is for educational and research purposes.
+This bot is NOT for educational and research purposes.
 Use at your own risk.
-The developers are not responsible for any financial losses incurred through the use of this software.
+The developers are not responsible for any financial losses incurred through the use of this software without contact to me.

 ---

 **🚀 Start your journey to profitable trading today!**

-*Built with ❤️ for the Solana community*
+*Built with ❤️ for the Solana community and Traders*